-Fingerprint time clock systems are the result of evolving biometric technology.
+Fingerprint time clock is the result of evolving biometric technology.
 Biometric data refers to unique, measurable human biological or behavioral characteristics that can be used for identification.
 There are several biometric scanning systems to choose from including facial recognition, voiceprint, retina or iris scans, scans of hand or face geometry, and fingerprint scanning, which is what we’ll be talking about in this article.

 Fingerprint scanning is extremely efficient and accurate.
 Since each of us possesses a unique fingerprint, the use of a fingerprint time clock in the workplace eliminates the opportunity for one employee to “buddy punch” his or her friend onto the work clock which can cause a business to lose a substantial amount of money over time.
 It also prevents employees from stealing time and wages and can also provide high security level at all entry points of a building by allowing entry only through a fingerprint time clock.
 Fingerprint scanning also provides a high degree of internal security where verification of access to sensitive documents locked in secure areas is at upmost importance